Kale-Ko/Emotecraft-Wiki/pages/en/translating-wiki.md

 ### Translating a page

-If you would like to translate a page open up the pages dirrectory and then whatever language your would like to translate (All of the directories are two letter language codes)
+If you would like to translate a page open up the pages directory and then whatever language your would like to translate (All of the directories are two letter language codes)

 If the language you would like to translate does not already exist then you must create it yourself along with a language.json file (See [this](https://github.com/Kale-Ko/Emotecraft-Wiki/blob/master/pages/en/language.json))\
 You must also add the language code to the [languages.json](https://github.com/Kale-Ko/Emotecraft-Wiki/blob/master/pages/languages.json) file\